xamry/notes/Java/Java 8 new features.md

 ## Method References:
 Method references allow you to refer to methods or constructors without invoking them explicitly.
 They provide a shorthand notation for lambda expressions and help in writing more concise and readable code.

-## Functional Interfaces:
-Java 8 introduced a set of functional interfaces, such as Predicate, Function, Consumer, and Supplier, in the java.util.function package.
-These interfaces provide common functional programming patterns and enable lambda expressions and method references.

 ## Parallel Streams:
 Java 8 added the ability to easily parallelize operations on streams.
 By using parallel streams, developers can take advantage of multicore processors and distribute the workload across multiple threads to achieve better performance for computationally intensive tasks.